vgenev/event-sdk/README.md

   const anotherChildSpan = Tracer.extractContextFromMessage(message)
   ```

-  2. When the span is created as a new trace or as a child of a parent, before sending out HTTP request, the traceparent and tracestate headers
+  2. When the span is created as a new trace or as a child of a parent, before sending out HTTP request, the traceparent and tracestate headers should be injected in the request

   ```js